Curry, Warriors hold off Jokic, eliminate Nuggets in Game 5

 “He was incredible, both ends of the floor, big shots, big plays,” teammate Draymond Green said.

-Payton found his dad, Gary Payton, after the final buzzer just for a quick hello.
+Payton found his dad, former NBA star Gary Payton, after the final buzzer just for a quick hello.

 Jokic converted two free throws with 3:46 left after Green’s foul the Golden State defensive star wanted called on the 7-footer.
 Jokic wound up 12 for 18 from the floor.
 DeMarcus Cousins contributed 19 points off the bench against his former Golden State team, and Aaron Gordon added 15 points and nine rebounds.